Dog snapper: Distribution and habitat

 Dog snapper is mainly found in the western Atlantic Ocean where there range extends from Massachusetts south to São Paulo in Brazil, including the Bermuda, the Caribbean Sea and Gulf of Mexico and from Saint Paul's Rocks south to Principe in the eastern Atlantic.
 A first single record was reported for the Mediterranean Sea in 2005 in Ligurian waters, Italy.
 Adults are generally found around rocky outcrops or coral reefs, while juveniles tend to remain primarily within estuaries and occasionally within rivers.
 Dog snappers are known to have occurred at depths in excess of 100 m in some areas but they are more frequent at depths of 5 to 30 m.

 Biology

 Dog snappers tend to be solitary, aggregating to spawn in the early spring.

 Feeding

-Dog snappers are nocturnal predators prey nocturnally on smaller fish and benthic invertebrates, including crustaceans, gastropods, and cephalopods.
+Dog snappers are nocturnal predators prey nocturnally on smaller fish and benthic invertebrates, including crustaceans (including crabs and shrimps), gastropods, and cephalopods.

 Breeding

 Dog snappers have their main breeding grounds off Jamaica and in the northeastern Caribbean where they typically spawn during March.
 They do spawn elsewhere in their range but not to the same extents as in the early Spring in the Caribbean.
-They May form spawning aggregations, often mixed with Cubera snappers (L. cyanopterus).
+They may form spawning aggregations, often mixed with Cubera snappers (L. cyanopterus).
 Off Brazil they spawn twice a year and the gonads are most developed between June and October.
 This species has planktonic eggs and larvae which are spread by the current.
 Little is known about the development of the larvae until the post-larval stage finally settles into suitable habitat where it gains a measure of protection from predators.